isotopp/isotopp.github.io/_posts/2021-03-24-a-lot-of-mysql.md

 Leaf replicas (and the Primary) register themselves with a Zookeeper when they are ready to serve traffic.
 The Zookeeper organizes replicas in the same availability zone in a pool, and offers that pool to clients.

 Clients subscribe to pool changes in the Zookeeper.
 On change, they get notified and [atomically]({% link _posts/2018-11-29-but-is-it-atomic.md %}) dump the pool to a file on disk.
-That way, when Zookeeper is unavailable to Zk internal voting or realignment, the clients still have a roster of endpoints to choose from.
+That way, when Zookeeper is unavailable due to Zk internal voting or realignment, the clients still have a roster of endpoints to choose from.
 Also, they do not have to ask the Zk on each connect, only on each change.

-Some replication hierarchies see use from multiple applications: They are not single tenant, but multiple applications from different teams use the database as a shared data source and a way to communicate.
+Some replication hierarchies see use from multiple applications: They are not single tenant, but multiple applications from different teams use the database as a shared data source, and as a way to communicate.
 That is, because historically there was only a single application, and a single schema, and then we grew and split things off.

-In order to separate possibly interfering workloads from each other such hierarchies have multiple pools for leaf replicas - one for each application.
+In order to separate possibly interfering workloads from each other, such hierarchies have multiple pools for leaf replicas - one for each application.
 So there may be an 'xml-misc' hierarchy (which would be the default pool), but also an 'xml-mobile', or an 'xml-slow'.
 The latter would contain a number of sacrificial hosts to run queries on that cannot be optimized - that way they would interfere with each other, but not with the rest of the workload.

-In any case, each leaf replica is always a member of at most one of these pools (it may not be in any pool if it is a special purpose replica).
+In any case, each leaf replica is always a member of at most one of these pools (it may not be in any pool, if it is a special purpose replica).

 Pool name and AZ translate into a Zk path, and into a roster file on disk.
 Clients request a database handle by pool name, and end up with a connection to a random endpoint in the pool.
 Connections are direct, so in the MySQL processlist we can see the client host name and port as well as the application user name, which makes a lot of operational things much simpler.

+Zk can also be used to find Primaries, and applications that are Zk aware benefit from that, because Zk updates are close to instantaneous.
+We also need to provide Primary hostnames via DNS, because there is always the odd shell script or non-Zk aware script in a snowflake language that does not understand pools.
+At least we do not have to manually split writes and reads from a single database handle, as if it's 2001.

 ## Dynamic database architecture